ONLYOFFICE-QA/onlyoffice_api_gem/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Documentation

+If you have some questions, you can read original documentation for TeamLab API at http://api.teamlab.com/2.0/